ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Documentation of sprints

-When considering the problem definition we felt it was important to choose something that was relevant and of genuine importance.
+When it came to documenting our project sprints, we decided.
 As such, we...

 ## Team use of Git